Justice Department asks Supreme Court to stop Texas abortion law

-DOJ raises new arguments in its filing, and says the court must intervene to prevent an end run around its authority and the Constitution.
+The Biden administration raises different arguments in its filing, and says the court must intervene to prevent an end run around its authority and the Constitution.

-The Texas law “is clearly unconstitutional,” and the federal government “has authority to seek equitable relief to protect its sovereign interests — including its interest in the supremacy of federal law and the availability of the mechanisms for judicial review that Congress and this Court have long deemed essential to protect constitutional rights,” wrote acting solicitor general Brian H. Fletcher.

-There are now two cases at the high court seeking that the Texas law be stopped, one filed by abortion providers and the other by DOJ.
-The DOJ petition asks for an emergency stop while litigation continues.

-The department’s filing followed a decision by a federal appeals court Thursday night that allowed the law to remain in effect.
-A lower-court judge last week said it was unconstitutional.
+“Texas designed S.B.
+8 to violate the Constitution, as interpreted by this Court, and to thwart judicial review,” Acting Solicitor General Brian H. Fletcher wrote in his filing.
+He added: “That proposition is as breathtaking as it is dangerous.”

+The court told Texas to respond to the filing by Thursday, an indication that it could act within days.
+And it also called for a response on that day to a request by abortion providers to speed consideration of their challenge of the law.

+Both the providers and the administration are asking for the law to be suspended, and for the Supreme Court take up the issue this term, before the U.S. Court of Appeals for the 5th Circuit considers the merits of the law.
+The Supreme Court does that only rarely, but Monday’s action indicates the justices at least are considering it.

-The case adds drama to a Supreme Court term that will determine how far the court’s six-justice conservative majority will go in redefining the court’s abortion jurisprudence.
+The developments add more drama to a Supreme Court term that will determine how far the six-justice conservative majority may go in redefining the court’s abortion jurisprudence.

-That the court was willing to allow the law to go into effect was a sign that its newest members, all chosen by President Donald Trump, are at least open to reconsidering court precedents.
+That the court was willing initially to allow the Texas law to go into effect was a sign that its newest members, all chosen by President Donald Trump, are open to reconsidering precedents.
 Three of the dissenters said the law was flatly unconstitutional.

 On Dec.
-1, the court will hear a challenge to a Mississippi law that conservatives have urged the court to use to overturn the constitutional right to abortion established by Roe and reaffirmed in Planned Parenthood v.
+1, the court will hear a challenge to a Mississippi law that conservatives have urged the court to use to overturn the constitutional right to abortion established by Roe v.
+Wade and reaffirmed in Planned Parenthood v.
 Casey in 1992.

 Mississippi’s law would ban most abortions after 15 weeks, and was struck down by lower courts as a clear violation of Supreme Court precedent regarding pre-viability restrictions.
 That limit is generally gauged to be 22 to 24 weeks.

-The Supreme Court previously has turned away petitions from states that have had their laws prohibiting abortions before that time span blocked by lower courts.
+The Supreme Court previously has turned away petitions from states where laws prohibiting abortions before that time span were blocked by lower courts.
 So the decision to take Mississippi’s challenge was significant.
 More than 125 friend-of-the-court briefs have been filed on both sides of the issue.

 Texas’s law is far more restrictive.
-It bars abortion as early as six weeks into a pregnancy, when many women do not realize they are pregnant, and makes no exceptions for rape or incest.
+It bars most abortions after cardiac activity is noted in the embryo.
+That can be as early as six weeks into a pregnancy, when many do not realize they are pregnant.
+The law makes no exceptions for rape or incest.

 It, too, would probably have been struck down, except for an enforcement mechanism specifically designed to avoid federal court review.

 Usually in challenging abortion restrictions, opponents seek to enjoin government officials from enforcing laws that violate constitutional protections.
 But the Texas law is enforced by private citizens rather than the state government.

-Any individual can sue anyone who helps a woman get an abortion after cardiac activity is detected in the womb.
+Any individual can sue anyone who helps a woman get a prohibited abortion.
 Successful lawsuits would result in an award of at least $10,000 to the person who filed the complaint.

-In that earlier case, the majority’s one-paragraph opinion allowing the ban to take effect cited the law’s “complex and novel” procedural questions, and said it was not clear that abortion providers challenging the law were suing the proper defendants.
+When the Supreme Court considered a request to keep the law from going into effect, the majority’s one-paragraph opinion cited the law’s “complex and novel” procedural questions, and said it was not clear that abortion providers challenging the law were suing the proper defendants.

 Chief Justice John G. Roberts Jr., who dissented, said that because the enforcement regime was “not only unusual, but unprecedented,” it deserved more judicial scrutiny before being allowed.